-- Subject-and age-phase-specific professional development for secondary and primary teachers which includes and extends beyond science and geography. - Professional development associated with teachers' pastoral responsibilities and form tutor roles.
+- Subject- and age-phase-specific professional development for secondary teachers beyond science and geography, as well as more support for primary teachers. - Professional development associated with teachers' pastoral responsibilities and form tutor roles.
 The relatively high levels of engagement in climate change and sustainability through PSHE (56.6% of respondents reported 'occasionally' and 37.1% reported 'most commonly'), indicates possibilities for positioning climate change and sustainability as fundamental to a teachers' professional responsibility, in parallel with safeguarding (Rackley, 2021). - Communities of practice that bring together teachers of different subjects and levels could provide mutually supportive and generative teacher professional development.
-Given that many respondents prioritised 'greater opportunities to collaborate with other staff to develop cross-curricula teaching materials' as a useful area of support, these communities could provide valuable avenues for professional development. - Diverse, high-quality resources for teachers which reflect the global nature of climate change and support teachers' critical media literacy.
+Given that many respondents prioritised 'greater opportunities to collaborate with other staff to develop crosscurricula teaching materials' as a useful area of support, these communities could provide valuable avenues for professional development. - Diverse, quality resources for teachers that reflect the global nature of climate change and couple the provision with teachers' critical media literacy.
 The two most commonly used resources to support teaching are films and videos (73.8%) and news media (62.0%) which, as Puttick and Talks (2022) discuss, are often free and easy for teachers to use and share.